mjm/site/source/_posts/2012-05-14-diablo-iii-released-at-12am-pdt.md

 Against my better judgment, I'm staying up until 3am to play when the game is released.
 Despite having class at 12pm.
 I'm pretty sure this is a bad idea, but I'm also pretty sure I'm not changing my mind.

+**Update**: Well, looks like I'm *definitely* not the only one who did this, since the Blizzard servers got destroyed by the demand for instant Diablo III upon launch.
+I gave up around 3:30am, and I'll try to play again in the actual morning."

 [d3]: http://us.battle.net/d3/en/?-